-Representing more than a decade of development and testing by community development practitioners, funders, intermediaries and researchers across the country, Success Measures assists local organizations, intermediaries, and their philanthropic and public sector partners to plan and conduct evaluations using participatory methods and a growing, well-vetted set of 122 indicators and 312 data collection instruments.
-Organizations using Success Measures have web access to the Success Measures Data System’s (SMDS) library of these tools that they can use alone, or in combinations of two to three, to measure the results of community development programs.
-SMDS also structures data collection tools for fieldwork or online delivery, and tabulates, aggregates and stores the resulting evaluation data for easy retrieval or download for further analysis.
+Representing more than a decade of development and testing by community development practitioners, funders, intermediaries and researchers across the country, Success Measures assists local organizations, intermediaries, and their philanthropic and public sector partners to plan and conduct evaluations using participatory methods and a growing, well-vetted suite of more than 250 data collection instruments.
+The Success Measures Data System’s (SMDS) library of these tools, a cloud-based platform available by subscription, can be used individually or in combination, to measure the results of community development programs.
+Significantly enhanced and upgraded in 2013, SMDS 2 also structures data collection tools for fieldwork or online delivery, and tabulates, aggregates and stores the resulting evaluation data for easy retrieval or download for further analysis.

 Clients of Success Measures, both nonprofits and funders, seek assistance with targeted outcome evaluation planning, data collection and analysis, and technology services, utilizing the Success Measures Data System (SMDS) to systematically gather information at the individual, organizational and/or community level.

 Organizations at all levels have access to all Success Measures evaluation products and services to select the combination of tools that best addresses their outcome evaluation and program assessment needs.